-So you ate that forbidden fruit of love didn’t you?
+When you are happily married, yet fallen for someone else you feel like you ate that forbidden fruit of love you shouldn’t have had.
 And now, it is eating your soul away.
 Why?
 Because the fruit of love came from a tree outside the boundary walls of marriage.
 You, who always prided yourself about the stability in your marriage; were always the one to provide a strong shoulder to your miserable friends when they were caught red-handed in their extramarital affairs.
 And now suddenly this person seems to be the centre of your life.
 So is this love?
 Or infatuation?
 Or pure lust?

 The answers to the two questions are two of the many reasons why you start having feelings for someone else while married.

 - Because it is human: We humans are sometimes as frail and imperfect as the marriage we are bound to.
 And having feelings for someone else while being married, is that a devilish sin?
 No, it’s a just a human flaw.
 You keep falling in and out of love.
 Today you have feelings for someone else; tomorrow you start feeling guilty and once again fall back in love with your married partner.
-Just like the ebb and flow of tides
+Just like the ebb and flow of tides.
+You are married but in love with someone else and then you go back to being in love with your partner.
+Simple

 - Boredom creeps in: When a marriage functions on routine, boredom starts to find a way in.
 It is the ‘same things’ that you both do every day without fail, and you start feeling like there is no excitement, no thrill.
 You two become too comfortable with each other, and comfortable with the boring married life you are living.
 That can make you look outside your marriage – to fight the boredom, to have something new.
 And because you are bored, you do not mind taking stupid risks